awez/amirrajan.github.com/_posts/2013-12-29-if-you-are-reading-this-you-are-not-blind.md

 When I first developed A Dark Room for the iOS, I was ignorant.
 I didn't think that mobile devices were such a life changer for the blind (and that there are blind gamers out there).
 I've went back and made a ton of accessibility changes to the game (available in v1.2), and am now writing this blog post.
 It is my meager attempt to raise a little bit of developer awareness.
 So, go forth, and make a difference.
 One of my friends said all this more succinctly when I was telling him about the updates I was making to A Dark Room:

 >**Their happiness is more important to me than the happiness of 1,000 spoiled nerds with $2.
 It matters.**

+_Note: for those that are interested in downloading the game, the accessible version of the game is currently in the review process.
+Version 1.2 should be approved by mid January._